-45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)
+50 Free Things to Do in NYC From a Local: Best Free NYC Attractions

-As a college kid in NYC, it was my goal to do as much as I could for free.
-Over 12 years later, I can still say many of these free NYC attractions are my favorite places to visit!
-In this New York guide, I am covering over 45 totally awesome and free things to do NYC, especially for New York first-timers!
-Below, you will discover New York’s top attractions, museums, events, and activities to enjoy for FREE!
+We all know NYC can be expensive.
+I grew up and went to college in the city, and made it my mission to enjoy all the fun, free things to do in NYC.
+Over 15 years later, I can still say many of these free attractions are my favorite places to visit!
+In this New York guide, I am covering 50 totally awesome and free things to do, especially for New York first-timers!

 Free Things to do in NYC - Brooklyn Bridge Park